Burningstone91/smart-home-setup/README.md

 !!!WARNING!!!
 I'm by no means a programmer and I don't work as a professional in IT or something IT related.
 I'm just passionate about home automation, programming, IoT and technology in general.

-My "Server" is an Intel NUC with an i3-7100U CPU, 8 GB of RAM and a 1 TB SSD (I use it for other virtual machines as well).
-The Smart Home runs inside an Ubuntu virtual machine in Proxmox.

 If you find any information here useful feel free to buy me a coffee :)

 <a href="https://www.buymeacoff.ee/u89Ao5n" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-blue.png" alt="Buy Me A Coffee" style="height: 19px !important;width: 68px !important;" ></a>